github/codeql/docs/query-metadata-style-guide.md

 When you tag a query like this, the associated CWE pages from [MITRE.org](http://cwe.mitre.org/index.html) will automatically appear in the reference section of its associated qhelp file.

+Security relevant queries that will be run in Code Scanning should also have a `@security-severity` tag.
+See https://github.com/github/cwe-scores for more information about this tag.

 ## QL area

 ### Alert messages